Erik Blennow Nordström

 I am a member of the multidisciplinary research group Center for Cardiac Arrest at Lund University.
 Here, my PhD thesis in clinical medicine with a focus on neuropsychology was defended in 2022.

-My primary research interest centers on cognitive impairment after cardiac arrest.
-The insufficient blood flow to the brain which follows cardiac arrest may cause heterogeneous brain damage.
+My research interest centers on cognitive impairment following acquired brain injury in adults, primarily after cardiac arrest but also post-stroke.
+Common cognitive impairments include problems with memory, attention, and problem-solving skills.
 Adjacent areas of interest are psychological distress, such as anxiety and depression, and fatigue.
-Evaluation of rating scales and tests after acquired brain damage is another research focus.
-Rating scales and tests with acceptable feasibility, validity and reliability are a prerequisite for adequate clinical care, support, and rehabilitation.
+Another research focus is the evaluation of questionnaires and cognitive tests after acquired brain injury.
+Questionnaires take important perspectives of patients and relatives into account, and may also identify impaired self-awareness after brain injury.
+Rating scales and cognitive tests with acceptable feasibility, validity and reliability are a prerequisite for adequate clinical care, support, and rehabilitation.

+The insufficient blood flow to the brain which follows cardiac arrest may cause heterogeneous brain injury and cognitive impairment.
 Cognitive impairment following cardiac arrest could lead to reduced quality of life, reduced societal participation including return to work, as well as a heavy caregiver and relational burden.
 More research on cognitive impairment and psychological distress after cardiac arrest is of interest for healthcare providers, patients, relatives, and for future studies.

 Professional work